polygon-io/community/examples/rest/gpt5-openai-agents-sdk-polygon-mcp/README.md

 ## Features

 - **Ask questions like:**
-  `last trade for AAPL`
+  - `last trade for AAPL`
-  `aggregates for MSFT from 2024-01-01 to 2024-03-01 daily`
+  - `aggregates for MSFT from 2024-01-01 to 2024-03-01 daily`
-  `ticker details TSLA`
+  - `ticker details TSLA`
-  `analyze the return on investment between microsoft and meta. review news, ratings, earning. save a report.`
+  - `analyze the return on investment between microsoft and meta. review news, ratings, earning. save a report`

 - **Rich CLI output:**
   Answers are formatted for easy reading in your terminal.